LingUaan/PrimeBrowser/README.md

 All entries were compared with the extensive prime sieve tables of Tomás Oliveira e Silva and Jan Büthe, where available.<br/>
 All other entries were double checked, except table 1d23.
 So I'm quite confident that the results up to table 1d22 are correct.<br/>
-Table 1d23 has at least two errors as the li(x)-pi(x) result indicates. double check for table 1d23 pending.
+Table 1d23 has at least two errors as the li(x)-pi(x) result indicates.
+Double check for table 1d23 pending.

 Table            | pi(x) generated with | li(x) generated with